Qumulo/docs/supermicro.md

 After you connect your 100 Gbps ports, connect power to the node.
 There are two power sockets on the back of your node.
 To maximize redundancy, connect each PSU to a separate power supply or power distribution unit (PDU).

 ## Step 3: Installing Qumulo Core on Your Nodes
-This section describes how to install Qumulo Core on your Supermicro nodes.
+This section describes how to install Qumulo Core on your Supermicro All-NVMe nodes.

 ### Creating a Qumulo Core USB Drive Installer
 To perform a clean installation of Qumulo Core on your node, you must create a Qumulo Core USB Drive Installer.
 To begin, you must have a USB drive (4 GB minimum) and a Qumulo Core USB installer image from the [Qumulo Care Team](https://care.qumulo.com/hc/en-us/articles/115008409408-Contact-Qumulo-Care-).